 The initiative was launched in October 2011 with Catherine Fisher appointed as the first Laureate.
 The initiative was further developed by performer and poet, Martin Daws, from 2013-2016.
-Sophie McKeand is the current Young People’s Laureate Wales for 2016-18.
+Sophie McKeand was the third Young People’s Laureate Wales from 2016-18.

 About Sophie McKeand

 Sophie McKeand is a poet and educator from north Wales.
 She won the Out Spoken Innovation in Poetry Award in 2015, was longlisted for the Poetry Society‘s National Poetry Competition in 2014, and was the Poet-in-Residence at Focus Wales Festival in 2016.
 Sophie has performed at numerous festivals and events, and in November 2015, she embarked on a Wales-wide tour to coincide with the publication of her second poetry pamphlet, Hanes.